mahmoudnader150/Social_media_API/social_media/README.md

 # Social Media API

-A RESTful API for a social media platform built with Spring Boot and Spring Security.
+A RESTful API for a social media platform built with Java Spring Boot and Spring Security.

 ## Features